-Aylesbury High School offers every student a balanced and broad STEAM curriculum which is forward-looking, innovative and of the highest academic quality.
+Aylesbury High School offers every student a broad and balanced curriculum which is forward-looking, innovative and of the highest academic quality.
 We plan for each student to reach their full potential and recognise their individual needs.
 We ensure there is a variety of creative subjects on offer across the year groups as we place a high emphasis in preparing our students to be the problem solvers of the future.

 We cultivate self-confidence, independent thinking, tolerance and a sense of responsibility in our students.
 We believe that learning is enhanced by a happy, friendly and secure environment characterised by co-operation and mutual respect.

 We provide opportunities for students to develop their skills and their ideas through the arts, sport and recreation, House activities and community involvement.
 We offer a wide variety of co-curricular opportunities that sit alongside the academic studies and we encourage all of our students to participate in enrichment activities.

 Throughout our curriculum, the AHS values should be apparent:

 In all that we do, we aim to prepare students for life in the fast-changing world of which they will become adult members, ready to play an active and positive part in the local, national and international community.
 As a girls’ grammar school, we want to encourage confidence and aspiration.
 We want to inspire every student to seek challenge, realise their potential and prepare for the world of today and tomorrow.